mvdan/sh/README.md

 ### Docker

+All release tags are published via [Docker], such as `v3.5.1`.
+The latest stable release is currently published as `v3`, and the latest development version as `latest`.
+The images only include `shfmt`; `-alpine` variants exist on Alpine Linux.

-To build a Docker image, checkout a specific version of the repository and run:
+To build a Docker image, run:

 	docker build -t my:tag -f cmd/shfmt/Dockerfile .

-This creates an image that only includes shfmt.
-Alternatively, if you want an image that includes alpine, add `--target alpine`.
-To use the Docker image, run:
+To use a Docker image, run:

 	docker run --rm -u "$(id -u):$(id -g)" -v "$PWD:/mnt" -w /mnt my:tag <shfmt arguments>